10 Tips For Learning Astrology

 Vettius Valens

-Although he was originally from Antioch, and apparently learned and practiced astrology there, at one point in his life he went traveling to Egypt in search of certain astrological doctrines that could be used in his practice.[1]
+Although he was originally from Antioch, at one point in his life he went traveling to Egypt in search of astrological doctrines that could be used in his practice.[1]
 After much trouble he found what he was looking for and subsequently settled in Alexandria and set up a practice and a school there.

 The Anthology appears to be intended for Valens’ students, and seems to be dedicated to one of his personal students, relatives or friends in particular named Marcus.[2]
 Valens tells us that he wrote the Anthology as an “introduction” (εἴσοδος) for his students, although at one point he laments the fact that he could not make his writings more clear due to issues that he was having with his eyesight, as well as the emotional turmoil of losing his favorite student.
 (Bk.
 3, ch.
 13: 16)